u-yas/spin/docs/content/sips/000-sqlite.md

 execute: func(conn: connection, statement: string, parameters: list<value>) -> expected<unit, error>

 // Query data
-query: func(conn: connection, query: string, parameters: list<value>) -> expected<list<row>, error>
+query: func(conn: connection, query: string, parameters: list<value>) -> expected<query-result, error>

 // Close the specified `connection`.
 close: func(conn: connection)

-// A database row
+// A result of a query
-record row {
+record query-result {
-  values: list<column-value>,
+  // The names of the columns retrieved in the query
+  columns: list<string>
+  // the row results each containing the values for all the columns for a given row
+  rows: list<row-result>,
 }

-// A single column's value
-record column-value {
-  name: string,
-  value: value
+// A set of values for each of the columns in a query-result record row-result {
+  values: list<value>
 }

-variant value {
+// The values used in statements/queries and returned in query results variant value {
   integer(s64),
   real(float64),